Canonical embedded and non-embedded resolution of singularities for excellent two-dimensional schemes

 are then locally closed, with closures contained in $\HSgeqa X = \{x\in X \mid H_X(x)\geq \nu\}$.
 In particular, $\HSa X$ is closed for maximal $\nu$ (here $\mu\geq\nu$ if $\mu(n)\geq\nu(n)$ for all $n$).

 \medbreak Although our main results are for two-dimensional schemes, the major part of this paper is written for schemes of arbitrary dimension, in the hope that this might be useful for further investigations.
 Only in part of section 5 and in sections 10 through 14 we have to exploit some specific features of the low-dimensional situation.
-According to our understanding, there are mainly two obstructions against the extension to higher-dimensional schemes: The fact that in Theorem \ref{thmdirectrix} one has to assume $\Char(k(x)) =0$ or $\Char(k(x))\geq \dim(X)$, and the lack of good invariants of the polyhedra for $e >2$, or of other suitable tertiary invariants in this case.
+According to our understanding, there are mainly two obstructions against the extension to higher-dimensional schemes: The fact that in Theorem \ref{thmdirectrix} (which gives crucial information on the locus of near points) one has to assume $\Char(k(x)) =0$ or $\Char(k(x))\geq \dim(X)/2+1$, and the lack of good invariants of the polyhedra for $e >2$, or of other suitable tertiary invariants in this case.

 \medbreak We have tried to write the paper in such a way that it is well readable for those who are not experts in resolution of singularities (like two of us) but want to understand some results and techniques and apply them in arithmetic or algebraic geometry.
 This is also a reason why we did not use the notion of idealistic exponents \cite{H7}.
 This would have given the extra burden to recall this theory, define characteristic polyhedra of idealistic exponents, and rephrase the statements in \cite{H5}.
 Equipped with this theory, the treatment of the functions defining the scheme and the functions defining the boundary would have looked more symmetric; on the other hand, the global algorithm clearly distinguishes these two.